SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_CDD-880_SNMP.md

 ### Status - Stats - Demod

-Several status tables related to the demodualotor are available in this page:
+Several status tables related to the demodulator are available in this page:

 - **Demod Status Table**
 - **Link Adaptation Status Table**